xuzhougeng/binmapr/README.md

-# binmapr: A R package which call marker from snp data using binmap
+# binmapr: Call marker from snp data using binmap

 ## Installation